 Ready for the challenge?

-We are looking for 100 people/families in Central Ohio who would like to transform or further develop their backyards into native habitats.
+Looking for a new project for your yard that the whole family can enjoy?
+The Grange Insurance Audubon Center (GIAC) and Columbus Audubon (CA) have teamed up to create a Native Plants Backyard Challenge.
+In 2022, we'll be looking for more households in central Ohio who would like to transform or further develop their backyards into native habitats.
 Not only will you be able to learn some simple, cost-effective steps to create this native wildlife habitat, but you will also have the opportunity to participate in a Community Science Project that will help to support the importance of native plant habitats in increasing and preserving biodiversity.

-The fee to participate is just $25 if you are an Audubon member, or $40 if not – which includes a membership!
-The fee covers the following:
+The following information is for 2021 Registered Participants, however, similar fees and programming will be available in 2022.
+The fee to participate in 2021 was just $25 for Audubon members, or $40 if not – which includes a membership!
+The fee covered the following:

 - A “tool kit” that includes: